visualbruno/ComfyUI-Hunyuan3DWrapper/readme.md

 to `ComfyUI/models/diffusion_models/`

 Rest of the models are diffusers models, so they are wrapped and autodownloaded for now.
+Very new version of ComyUI is also required for the Preview3D -node.

 # Installation
 Dependencies, in your python env: